kcudding/ecotheory.github.io/teach/structured_intro.md

 **Cohort-based approach**

 The cohort analysis follows all individuals born during a time period, determining the ages that they die and their birth rates as they age.
-Life tables constructed from the segment-based method are often called horizontal or cohort life tables.
-Cohort life tables allow researchers to observe the changes in the survival and mortality rates of a population over time.
+Life tables constructed from the cohort-based method are often called **horizontal or cohort life tables**.
+Cohort life tables are constructed by tracking the mortality age and birth rate of each individual in a population as they age, until the last one of them dies.
+It allows researchers to observe the changes in the survival and mortality rates of a population over time.
 However, it is usually very challenging to follow a cohort from birth to death of the last individual.

 **Segment-based approach**

 The segment-based approach looks at the births and deaths of all the individuals in the population during some slice of time.
-Life tables constructed from the segment-based method are often called vertical or period life tables.
+Life tables constructed from the segment-based method are often called **vertical or period life tables**.
 It is often used when studying populations of animals that are difficult to track over time.
+One example of the segment-based approach is to count tree rings to estimate the age of trees.

-* In summary, both are useful tools to study population dynamics.
-Vertical life tables provide an accurate representation of a population's mortality rate and survivorship at a specific point in time; while cohort life tables provide a more detailed understanding of how a population's mortality rate and survivorship change over time.
+In summary, both are useful tools to study population dynamics.
+Period life tables provide an accurate representation of a population's mortality rate and survivorship at a specific point in time; while cohort life tables provide a more detailed understanding of how a population's mortality rate and survivorship change over time.

 ### Life history stage diagram